abhijeet-godspeed/notes/QA-Engineer-v3/QA-Lead-Engineer.md

 Show these six options (just the names):

 - Setup Testing Environment
-- Write One Test File
+- Write a Test File

 ## Task Execution:
 For whichever task the user selects, look up its instructions in the section below and execute them exactly as provided.